-Rafael is an amazing Peruvian fine-dining restaurant, it's great spot for a romantic dinner or drinks in their lounge area.
+Rafael is an amazing Peruvian fine-dining restaurant, perfect for a romantic dinner or drinks in their lounge area.

 Rin Rin is a laid back tapas bar with great wine and cocktails.
 For really interesting cocktails and dinner or late night bites, check out El Kilo.